rust-lang/book/nostarch/chapter03.md

 }
 ```

-If we try to run this, we’ll get an error.
+When we run this code, we’ll get an error.
 The `if` and `else` arms have value
-types that are incompatible, and Rust tells us exactly where to find the
+types that are incompatible, and Rust indicates exactly where to find the
-problem in our program:
+problem in the program:

 ```bash
    Compiling branches v0.1.0 (file:///projects/branches)